giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 __Note__: When applying the example in the snippet above, please replace the `<CLUSTERID>` variable for the cluster ID that represent your cluster.

-Again you need to submit the resource to the management API and the App operator will manage it to make the actual installation and configuration.
-You can login now into the cluster API with you identity provider using the login endpoint that Dex creates for you.
+Then submit the resource to the management API and the App operator will manage it to make the actual installation and configuration.
+You can log in now into the cluster API with your identity provider using the login endpoint that Dex creates for you.
 By default, it will be `https://login.<CLUSTERID>.<BASEDOMAIN>`.

 ## Further reading